-Some degree of churn is naturally for any email marketing.
-As is the case with the engagement metrics, email unsubscribe rate should be benchmarked and tracked on a thread by thread basis.
+Some degree of churn is natural in any email marketing.
+As is the case with the engagement metrics, email unsubscribe rate should be benchmarked and tracked on a thread-by-thread basis.
 Again, you’re looking for a continued pattern of higher than average unsubscribes.
 If more and more people are telling you they no longer want to receive your emails, it’s time to start paying attention.

-The final and most unmistakable signs of oversending is spam complaints and other damage to your sender reputation.
+The final and most unmistakable sign of oversending is spam complaints and other damage to your sender reputation.
 Hopefully, your audience relations never get to this point.

 Sender reputation can be a compounding problem for brands.
-Your sender reputation takes into account things like engagement with your communications and unsubscribe numbers, which are also common precursors to spam complaints.
-As a result, when the complaints come, you will often see major drops in your reputation and deliverability.
+Your sender reputation considers factors like engagement rate and unsubscribe numbers, which are also common precursors to spam complaints.
+Consequently, when the complaints come, you will often see major drops in your reputation and deliverability.

 Generally, your audience will only go out of their way to report your messages if they continue to receive undesired messages after ceasing to engage or opting out.
 That’s why it’s important to catch problem contacts early on.